Who needs to file a tax return?

 How do I know if I am required to file a tax return?

 Self-assessment was introduced by HMRC to ensure the correct amount of tax is calculated and collected each year.
 The system collects income tax, National insurance and capital gains tax (CGT).
-It is aimed at those with income or sales of assets not taxed at source.
+It is aimed at those with income not taxed at source or sales of assets for a profit (a capital gain)..

 Self-assessment aims to target individuals meeting the following criteria:

-Individuals with income taxed entirely at source, such as Pay As You Earn (PAYE), earning less than £150,000 will not be required to complete a tax return.
-This therefore covers many individuals in the UK, however, an assessment should be duly completed each year to ensure that you are compliant.
+Individuals with income taxed entirely at source, e.g. via Pay As You Earn (PAYE), earning less than £150,000 will not be required to complete a tax return.
+This covers many individuals in the UK.
+However, you should still check each year to ensure that you are compliant as your income sources and the tax rules may change.

 If you need to submit a self-assessment tax return, there are key deadlines which you need to be aware of.